openfare/openfare/openfare/README.md

 With OpenFare, payments are managed programmatically.
 Payment plans and methods are defined in code.
 This leads to the following advantages:

 * Donations span the entire software dependency tree.
-This serves critical software which is outside the limelight.
+Critical software which is outside the limelight is supported.

-* Proprietary software can be funded with micropayments.
-Payment obligations can be managed across thousands of software dependencies.
+* Micropayment obligations for proprietary software can be managed across thousands of software dependencies.

 Join the [chat room](https://matrix.to/#/#openfare:matrix.org) to discuss further.